 Perhaps you’ve seen sheet metals on several occasions used for roofing, welding, auto manufacturing, food industry, or in special sheet metal fabrication, and you’re wondering how the thickness of these smooth, beautiful pieces are determined.
 A system called the gauge system determines this thickness.

-This article explains the meaning and importance of sheet metal gauge for sheet metal fabrications.
+This article explains the meaning and importance of sheet metal gauge for sheet metal fabrication.
 It also explains how to measure gauge and how to choose the right metal thickness for your fabrication.

 What is Gauge in Sheet Metal Fabrication?

-When we talk of gauge in sheet metal fabrication, we refer to the standard thickness of sheet metal for a specific material.
-Therefore, if you want to know how thick is sheet metal material; what you should look for is its gauge.
+When we talk of gauge in sheet metal manufacturing, we refer to the standard sheet metal thickness for a specific material.
+Therefore, if you want to know how thick is sheet metal material, its gauge is what you should look for.